AbstractSDK/contracts/IBC.md

 These `IbcClientMsg` messages are then called on the OS's client contract.
 Note that the client contract must be enabled on the OS's manager.
 This ensures that the user/developer is aware of enabling IBC on their OS.

 > By calling the client through the OS's proxy we can ensure the calling contract has sufficient permission to perform action on the local and remote OS.
-> The IBC client must be added by manually adding the address under the "abstract:ibc_client" key on the Manager contract using the `UpdateModuleAddresses` variant and whitelisting the contract address on the proxy.
+> The IBC functionality can be enabled on the OS by calling `EnableIbc` on the manager contract.
 The client contract will check the caller's identity and packet destination.
 It will then construct the packet and send it over IBC.

 > The channel over which these packets are relayed is maintained by Abstract.
 Nonetheless we advise users to also relay the channel using their own relayer.

 # IBC Client
 The IBC client contract is a single contract deployed to the client chain (the chain on which the developer aims to deploy his application).
 The client contract can only be called by an OS proxy.
 By providing an [`abstract_os::ibc_client:ExecuteMsg::SendPacket`] message the Client contract will resolve the target chain and related IBC channel to send the packet over.
 An action and optional callback data is also included in the message.
-The optional callback data specifies the callback data is instantiated by the client after they received an `Ack::Success` for the specific packet.
+The optional callback data is used to perform a callback by the client after they received an `Ack::Success` for the specific packet.

 The callback receiver should implement the following in their contract execute message:
 ```rust